khinydnlin/archived_projects/Impact Analysis_ACIC challenge/README.md

 #### -- Project Status: [In-progress]

 ## Project Objective
 This project was carried out as an attempt to solve the [2022 data challenge from ACIC](https://acic2022.mathematica.org/).
 The goal of the analysis was to evaluate the nuanced impacts of policy interventions that aim to lower Medicare expenditure by using causal inference methods.
+In this project, Differences-in-Differences(DiD) method was explored - the primary indicator is the rate of increased expenditure of treatement group should be lower than that of control group.

 ### Skills Used
 * Data Analysis